TheCyberArcher/EndeavourOS-Privacy/README.md

 <br />

 - Create an USB Bootable Drive with [USBdiskimager](https://aur.archlinux.org/packages/usbimager)
-- At the install select the [Gnome Desktop Environment](https://www.gnome.org/)
+- At the install select "no desktop environment"

 >Remove endeavourOS tools and gnome additionnals tools to obtain a clean and minimal install